kryptokrona/kryptokrona-faucet/README.md

 </a>
 </p>

-## A simple faucet for new Hugin Messenger
+## A simple faucet for Hugin Messenger

 # Technologies